Achieving National Standards Compliance

 The Review Process

 - Once you submit your application and payment is received, peer and legal reviewers will go through your application.
+The names of your reviewers are confidential; however reviewers are trained and sign confidentiality and conflicts of interest documentation that is kept on file.
 This process can take several months depending on volume.

 - The National Standards Director will compile their comments and email them to the community foundation email used to set up the National Standards account.
 It is not unusual for your foundation to receive requests for supplemental materials.